isabellerichard/dotfiles/README.md

 ## load.sh

-This script is used to put all config files to their right location on Linux.
+This script replaces configuraton files by link to this repository's files.

+### TODO :

+Find a way to automatically import texmaker configuration file.